VincentTam/vincenttam.github.io/source/_posts/2014-09-02-testing-octopress-and-ruby-2-dot-0-on-windows-7-1.markdown

 Finally, the section `which: no python2 in (...)` *disappeard* after I locally generated the site again.

-{% img fancybox /images/posts/OctRuby2b/err.png 'The compilation error disappeared' 'Screenshot of problem' %}
+{% img fancybox /images/posts/OctRuby2b/err.png 'Rake can now detect Python2.' 'solved problem' %}

 ---
 [^1]: